RKO Pictures: European rights

 Ownership of the major European TV and video distribution rights to the RKO library differs by country: In the UK, the RKO rights, long held by Universal Studios, are now under Warner Bros.' control.
 The German rights were acquired in 1969 by KirchGruppe on behalf of its KirchMedia division, which went bankrupt in 2002.
 EOS Entertainment's Beta Film purchased many of KirchMedia's rights in 2004, and the library as of 2010 was distributed by Kineos, created five years earlier as a Beta Film–KirchMedia joint venture.
 At the end of 2014, Warners took over the French rights from longtime distributor Éditions Montparnasse.
 Rome's Red Film claims the rights in Italy.
-Vértice 360 (formerly Manga Films) holds the Spanish rights.
+As of 2011, Vértice 360 held the Spanish rights.

 Logos

-Most of the films released by RKO Pictures between 1929 and 1957 have an opening logo displaying the studio's famous trademark, the spinning globe and radio tower, nicknamed the "Transmitter."
+Most of the films released by RKO Radio Pictures between 1929 and 1957 have an opening logo displaying the studio's famous trademark, a spinning globe and radio tower, nicknamed the "Transmitter".
 It was inspired by a 200 ft tower built in Colorado for a giant electrical amplifier, or Tesla coil, created by inventor Nikola Tesla.
-Orson Welles referred to the design as his "favorite among the old logos, not just because it was so often a reliable portent....
+For many years, the RKO tower beeped out the Morse code for "A Radio Picture" (during much of World War II, "V for Victory" was substituted).
+Orson Welles referred to the Transmitter as his "favorite among the old logos, not just because it was so often a reliable portent....
 It reminds us to listen."
 The RKO Pathé feature logo replaced the radio tower with the Pathé brand's hallmark rooster, who stood stock-still as the world turned beneath his feet.
 RKO's closing logo, an inverted triangle enclosing a thunderbolt, was also a well-known trademark.
 Instead of the Transmitter, many Disney and Goldwyn films released by the studio originally appeared with colorful versions of the RKO closing logo as part of the main title sequence.
 For decades, re-releases of these films had Disney/Buena Vista and MGM/Goldwyn logos replacing the RKO insignia, but the originals were restored in many DVD editions.
 In the 1990s, the Hartley–Merrill RKO Pictures commissioned a new, CGI version of the Transmitter.